RGB-Tools/RGB-Documentation/state-transitions.md

 #### Valencies

 Valencies are a unique-in-its-kind construct which can be present in all 3 forms of Contract Operations.
 Basically they are a set of digital rights that can be recalled and "put in effect" by a subsequent state transition.
-In RGB state transitions, valencies are encoded simply by enumerating each `Valency_type` which is a list of 16-bit field.
+In RGB state transitions, valencies are encoded simply by enumerating each `Valency_Type` which is a list of 16-bit field.
 As `Global_state_type` and `Assignment_state_type` the appropriate meaning and semantic is encoded in defined in the Contract [Schema]() and decode by the appropriate [Interface]().

 #### Redeems

-Redeems are the analog of State Transition's Inputs...
+Redeems are akin to State Transition's Inputs for Valencies.
+They are only included in State Extension Operations which are responsible for "activating" the digital right embedded in the valency itself, for example one executing a *coinswap* or a *distributed issuance*.
+Redeems are constituted by 2 field entries:
+* the `Prev_OpId` 32-byte field referring to the hash of the O  in which the Valency being redeemed is included;
+* the `Valency_Type` 16-bit field which is recalled from the Previous Operation where the valency is defined.
+Each Valency_Type` can be redeemed only once inside the State Extension.

 #### Operation and States